Tgiavatto/TechNEXT_Lab/banking-financial-research-analyst/hands-on-lab-banking.md

 If you have registered for an IBMid and completed the steps to join the IBM Cloud account prior to the bootcamp, please begin the lab with the following steps.

-If not, please register for an IBMid by following the instructions here.
-Once that is complete, please reach out to an instructor.
+If not, please register for an IBMid by following the instructions [here](https://github.com/Tgiavatto/TechNEXT_Lab/blob/main/banking-financial-research-analyst/pre-requisites/IBMid_creation.md).
+Once that is complete, please reach out to an instructor so you can be added to an environment to access watsonx Orchestrate.

 ## watsonx Orchestrate
 As detailed in the [Solution Architecture](images/banking-fra-architecture.png), we will build and deploy the majority of the agents for the solution in watsonx Orchestrate.
 AI Agents are autonomous entities that can run tasks, decide and interact with their environment.
 In IBM watsonx Orchestrate, agents are a key component enabling the creation of complex, dynamic systems that can adapt and respond to changing conditions.